Bhutanese

 Modern Influences

-Modern influences include technology, media, and global cultural trends, which are integrated with traditional practices to create a unique cultural identity.
+Modern influences include technology and global media, which are integrated with traditional practices.

 Digital Presence